chloeloveland/obsidian-backup/Kanban/1034 assessment 3 checking.md

 - [ ] check distrib follows pseudocode
 - [ ] maybe retry optimising distributive
 - [ ] check all cmd line options implemented
+- [ ] is code well structured and commented
+- [ ] check git log to see if its clear
+- [ ] check optimisation report up to a good standard

 ## Done